 There’s an exciting mix of established department stores, high-street fashion and international brands.
 So whatever you’re looking for, you can find it on Oxford Street.
 Feeling peckish after trawling the shops?
-Then stop off for a spot of al fresco dining at St Christopher’s Palace or enjoy afternoon tea in one of Oxford Street’s luxury hotels.
+Then stop off for a spot of al fresco dining at St Christopher’s Place or enjoy afternoon tea in one of Oxford Street’s luxury hotels.

 Our London Bus Tour passes right down the length of this legendary parade, so hop off when something catches your eye.